Priddis Millarville Fair

 • Cheer on your favorites at the Tractor Pull and Rooster Crowing competitions.

-• Be part of the country fun by participating in the pie eating, watermelon eating, Farm Strong games (hay bale toss or tug of war) competitions.
+• Be part of the country fun by participating in the pie eating, watermelon eating, and Farm Strong games competitions.

 • Watch the stock dog demonstrations.
 Have your face painted.
 Come see the Fire Fighters.